Rooted in a Healthier Life: Jean’s Story

 I grew up on a farm in Southeast Iowa.
-We raised dairy cattle, beef cattle, hogs, and chickens and grew most of our own fruits and vegetables.
+We raised dairy cattle, beef cattle, hogs, and chickens and grew most of our fruits and vegetables.
 Dad also grew wheat, oats, corn, and beans.
 Mom canned a lot and froze a lot.
 We only went to town once a week or sometimes only once every two weeks.
-Mom would buy staples, like sugar, flour and seasonings at the grocery store.
-I would take the money I had to spend and go to the dime store and buy a bag of candy and sit in the park and eat it all.
+Mom would buy staples like sugar, flour, and seasonings at the grocery store.
+I would take the money I had to spend, go to the dime store, buy a candy bag, sit in the park, and eat it all.
 I looked forward to buying my bag of candy.

 I was slim during my childhood (even though one of my favorite meals was fried chicken with mashed potatoes and gravy).
-In the summer, we did eat lots of fresh fruits and vegetables, including tomatoes from the garden, and in the winter we ate a lot of canned tomatoes that mom thickened with flour.
-Lard from butchered hogs was used in cooking and we made our own butter and then later bought it from the creamery we sold our cream to.
-So, as you can see, I grew up eating totally different than many people do now.
+In the summer, we did eat lots of fresh fruits and vegetables, including tomatoes from the garden, and in the winter, we ate a lot of canned tomatoes that mom thickened with flour.
+Lard from butchered hogs was used in cooking, and we made our butter and then later bought it from the creamery we sold our cream to.
+So, as you can see, I grew up eating differently than many people do now.

 Hi, I’m Jean (“grannyroots” on the NutriSystem boards), a 66-year-old former eighth-grade science teacher and stay-at-home mom.
-I have been married to my husband Richard for 40 years, and have two daughters and two grandsons.
-I love being outside in my yard flower gardening and taking digital pictures of the birds and flowers in my yard.
-I am actively involved in my church and am currently writing a book about it, and I run my own website.
+I have been married to my husband Richard for 40 years and have two daughters and two grandsons.
+I love being outside in my yard, flower gardening, and taking digital pictures of the birds and flowers in my yard.
+I am actively involved in my church and am currently writing a book about it, and I run my website.
 This is my weight-loss story.

-As a child and teenager I was of normal weight.
-I did not develop a weight problem until I had my daughters and had 20 pounds to lose.
-The program I used to lose that weight taught you to think of the things you should not eat as”illegal.”
+As a child and teenager, I was of average weight.
+I did not develop a weight problem until my daughters had 20 pounds to lose.
+The program I used to lose that weight taught me to think of what you should not eat as”illegal.”
 That wasn’t a good idea.
 After I had lost the weight and I could eat the”illegal” foods, I overate them and ballooned up to 60 pounds overweight.
 Worse, I developed a craving for sweets.
 I would call myself a sugarholic.
-By the end of 2004, I found myself weighing my heaviest ever—239 lbs.
+By the end of 2004, I weighed my heaviest ever—239 lbs.
 (I’m 5’4″).

-Worse, I started developing health issues, which were at least in part due to my weight.
+Worse, I started developing health issues, which were partly due to my weight.
 I had two knee replacements five years ago; I am sure being 90+ pounds overweight increased my problems with my knees.
 Then in February 2005, I discovered that I had a fatty liver and was on the verge of a liver problem called NASH (Non-Alcoholic Steatohepatitis).

-Plus, at around the same time, my husband Richard was diagnosed with Parkinson’s disease—so I knew I had to be healthy in order to take care of him when he got worse.
-As you can see, I had many vital reasons why I needed to get the weight off.
+Plus, my husband Richard was diagnosed with Parkinson’s disease at around the same time, so I knew I had to be healthy to take care of him when he got worse.
+As you can see, I had many important reasons why I needed to get the weight off.

-I found some things to be challenging along the way: getting all my vegetables in, being prepared when I ate out, and handling the times I really wanted to binge (and maybe did).
-But the program made it easier.
-Having food that you can take with you and being able to prepare the food quickly was wonderful.
-I usually never leave the house to go shopping or to a meeting without at least some of these items: yogurt, a NutriSystem dessert, fruit and water.
-(I usually eat something every couple hours as I have some trouble with blood sugar dropping.)
-I also use the bulletin board, read the Daily Dose and like to read the profiles.
+I found some things challenging along the way: getting all my vegetables in, being prepared when I ate out, and handling the times I really wanted to binge (and maybe did).
+But the program made it more accessible.
+Having food that you could take with you and preparing the food quickly was beautiful.
+I usually never leave the house to go shopping or to a meeting without at least some of these items: yogurt, a NutriSystem dessert, fruit, and water.
+(I usually eat something every couple of hours as I have trouble with blood sugar dropping.)
+I also use the bulletin board, read the Daily Dose, and like to read the profiles.

 My family has been very supportive, too.
-In fact, my daughter and grandsons have sent me notes of encouragement from time to time like”Great job” or”We are proud of you.”
-The most recent was at Easter when my oldest grandson walked in the house and handed me a huge rabbit and balloon congratulating me on my weight loss.
+My daughter and grandsons have sent me notes of encouragement from time to time like”Great job” or”We are proud of you.”
+At Easter, the most recent was when my oldest grandson walked into the house and handed me a giant rabbit and balloon congratulating me on my weight loss.

-It was all so worth it, as it is quite rewarding to look at myself in the mirror and like what I see—and feel much better about myself.
-Also, I like the positive comments I get and being treated nicer by people I meet.
+It was all so worth it, as it is pretty rewarding to look at myself in the mirror and like what I see—and feel much better about myself.
+Also, I like the positive comments I get and being treated nicer by the people I meet.
 When you are overweight and middle-aged, you are not always treated well.
-But when you are at your normal weight and looking more attractive, you receive a lot more respect.
+But when you are at your average weight and looking more attractive, you receive a lot more respect.
 People treat you better and are more likely to treat you as an intelligent human being.
-For example, when I’m out buying clothes and tell the clerks I have lost 93 pounds*, they at first are surprised and then I usually get asked a lot of questions about NutriSystem.
+For example, when I’m out buying clothes and tell the clerks I have lost 93 pounds*, they are surprised, and then I usually get asked a lot of questions about NutriSystem.

-More important, my health is much better now.
-At my last checkup with the liver specialist, I was told if I maintain my weight loss I would not be at risk anymore for NASH, but if I put the weight back on the risk would return.
+More importantly, my health is much better now.
+At my last checkup with the liver specialist, I was told that if I maintained my weight loss, I would not be at risk anymore for NASH, but the risk would return if I put the weight back on.

 I’ve learned a lot from NutriSystem, which will help me maintain my weight loss.
-I try to eat right and eat smaller portions, and also exercise more.
+I try to eat right, eat smaller portions, and exercise more.
 If I have a bad day or two, I have learned to get back to eating right as quickly as possible.
-To increase my activity level, I walk more and I am doing stomach-toning exercises (and should have started them sooner).
-I am also eating some different foods now and I have learned that if you restrict how much you eat of a food that you crave, you will get over the craving and still not totally fall off the wagon.
+I walk more to increase my activity level, and I am doing stomach-toning exercises (and I should have started them sooner).
+I am also eating different foods now, and I have learned that if you restrict how much you eat of the food you crave, you will get over the craving and still not fall off the wagon.

-My best advice to others would be that if you think too far ahead, it may be too big of a challenge—but taking one day at a time is not.
-Also, enter the program with the idea that you are going to make some permanent changes in your eating habits and are not just getting the weight off and then planning to go back to your old eating habits.
-My journey was sixteen months and if you take it one day at a time, you will make it, too.
+My best advice to others would be that it may be too big of a challenge if you think too far ahead, but taking one day at a time is not.
+Also, enter the program with the idea that you will make some permanent changes in your eating habits and are not just getting the weight off and then planning to go back to your old eating habits.
+My journey was sixteen months, and if you take it one day at a time, you will make it.